 Although I’d recommend a strong action-focused business plan, the good news is that businesses can and do succeed without one.

-In 1992, a friend asked me to buy his small print-marketing company.
+Early in 1992, a friend asked me to buy his print-marketing company.
 I turned him down.
 He asked me a second time.
-I was about to decline a second time, but on March 2, a vision occurred to me — it was a good idea.
-We agreed on a leveraged buyout — I paid him a small percentage of the profits for two years.
+I was about to decline a second time, but on March 2, a vision occurred to me — it was a great idea.
+We agreed on a leveraged buyout — I paid him 10 percent of the profits for two years.

-It was a tremendous boost for me in a new state to be able to say my firm was five years old; I just happened to be the new president.
+It was an ideal situation: A tremendous boost for me in a new state to be able to say my firm was five years old; I just happened to be the new president.
 Suddenly, I got an opportunity to expand the marketing practice into a full-service consulting firm.
 Two of my new clients were more concerned about their internal issues instead of marketing.
 Their issues were familiar — similar to my former Utah state agency’s and from my prior experience in management.

 Yes, from earlier in my career in Los Angeles, my beloved mentor — CEO of a successful publishing company — again played a pivotal role.
-He had taken over the reins of his big firm.
-He didn’t have experience growing a business.
+But he didn’t have experience in actually growing a business.

 So he graciously introduced me to his marketing consultant, the iconic Cork Platts, who was the marketing catalyst for my mentor’s success.

 Mr. Platts’ advised me: “Write a one-page vision plan.”